RISE-UNIBAS/clean-code/course/github/3_best_practices.md

 From the [GitHub documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository) on licensing a repository

 #### Materials
-- [Primer on intellectual property righs](https://researchdata.unibas.ch/en/legal-issues/intellectual-property-rights/) by the Research Data Management-Network University of Basel
+- [Primer on intellectual property righs](https://researchdata.unibas.ch/en/legal-issues/intellectual-property-rights/) by the University of Basel's Research Data Management-Network.
 - Choose a license with [https://choosealicense.com/](https://choosealicense.com/).

 #### Questions